vladimiry/ElectronMail/README.md

 - Multi email providers support.
 - Multi accounts support per each email provider.
 Individual entry point domain selection is [enabled](https://github.com/vladimiry/email-securely-app/issues/29).
 - Automatic login into the app with remembered master password using [keytar](https://github.com/atom/node-keytar) module ("Keep me signed in" feature).
-- Automatic login into mail provider accounts using either saved in the settings password or KeePass password manager.
-Two-factor authentication (2FA) is supported, only TOTP tokens format, [original issue](https://github.com/vladimiry/email-securely-app/issues/10).
 - Encrypted settings storage with switchable predefined key derivation and encryption presets.
 Argon2 is used as the default key derivation function.
 - Native notifications for individual accounts clicking on which focuses the app window and selects respective account in the accounts list.
 - System tray icon with a total number of unread messages shown on top of it.
 Enabling [local messages store](https://github.com/vladimiry/email-securely-app/issues/32) improves this feature ([how to enable](https://github.com/vladimiry/email-securely-app/releases/tag/v2.0.0-beta.1)), see respective [issue](https://github.com/vladimiry/email-securely-app/issues/30).